TokenySolutions/T-REX/README.md

 - **isVerified**

-Returns a bool value based on the validity of claims in the user’s identity contract.
+This function checks whether an `Identity Contract` corresponding to the provided user address has the required `claims` or not based on the security token. <br>
+return `TRUE` if the address is verified, `FALSE` if not.

 ```solidity
 function isVerified(address _userAddress) public view returns (bool);